NHS hospital buildings risky and need repair, say trust bosses

 The government said it was working closely with trusts on building plans.

-The hospital chiefs said one hospital is using temporary generators with no back-up.
+NHS Providers - which represent trusts in England - said one hospital is using temporary generators with no back-up.

 Another trust has installed props and steel beams in the maternity unit, BBC News has been told, making life very difficult for staff and mothers, according to hospital managers.

-NHS Providers, which represent trusts in England, says the current political situation - with the government looking for a new leader - complicates matters.
+The hospital leaders said the current political situation - with the government looking for a new leader - complicates matters.

-Chief executive Saffron Cordery said: "This kind of political paralysis and instability is deeply unhelpful for the NHS when we've got a whole range of critical decisions that need to be made not only in capital investments but also NHS pay."
+"This kind of political paralysis and instability is deeply unhelpful for the NHS when we've got a whole range of critical decisions that need to be made not only in capital investments but also NHS pay," said NHS Providers chief executive Saffron Corder.

-The organisation says the government's plan for 40 new hospitals in England by 2030 is "on shaky ground".
+The organisation added that the government's plan for 40 new hospitals in England by 2030 is "on shaky ground".

-And a survey of members that are part of this new building programme suggests half are not confident the funding they have been allocated will be sufficient to deliver the project.
+A survey of members that are part of this new building programme suggests half are not confident the funding they have been allocated will be sufficient to deliver the project.

 A number of trusts were still awaiting the go-ahead for "shovel ready" projects, Ms Cordery said.